KyoheiG3/Keynode/README.md

 * If the value is not set, the value specified in the `defaultInsetBottom` will be used.

 ## Caution
-* Obtain the "inputAccessoryView" of "superview" and has been operating the keyboard, you might not work if the specification has been changed, but it will be addressed in the earliest possible stage.
+* Obtain the `inputAccessoryView` of `superview` and has been operating the keyboard, you might not work if the specification has been changed, but it will be addressed in the earliest possible stage.
 * `iOS7.0` ~ `iOS8.2` is confirmed operation.